VitaCures

 • Colon Cancer: The longer someone has ulcerative colitis, the greater the risk of developing colon cancer.

-• Severe Bleeding: Prolonged inflammation can lead to ulcers that bleed extensively.
+• Severe bleeding: Prolonged inflammation can lead to ulcers that bleed extensively.

 5.3 General Complications: